AgnieszkaBytomska/AgnieszkaBytomska.github.io/docs/Visual Studio Code.md

 1. Visual Studio Code can be downloaded from the following link: [Link to Visual Studio Code](https://visualstudio.microsoft.com/downloads/)
 3. Click on the downloaded exe file.
-4. In the next screen,
-5. Accept the agreement and click on **Next**.
+4. Accept the agreement and click on **Next**.

    ![text](../assets/images/agreements.png)
-6. Click Next.
+5. Click Next.
-7. Visual Studio will start downloading the initial files. ...
+6. Visual Studio will start downloading the initial files. ...
-8. In next screen,  click on “create a desktop icon” so that it can be accessed from desktop and click on **Next**.
+7. In next screen,  click on “create a desktop icon” so that it can be accessed from desktop and click on **Next**.

 ![](assets/../../assets/images/icon.png)